pace-neutrons/Horace/documentation/add/04_mpi_framework.md

 ![MPI Framework](../diagrams/mpi-framework.png)

-(*: one MATLAB license is required for each execution node)
+(*: one MATLAB license for each execution node or Matlab distributed server license with correspondent number of nods is required)

 ### Interface